YOlde Salopian Memoirs

 “Hmm, I do remember Wesley Dodd (slighty fuzzy hair?) from the Hadley schools but I thought he lived in Hadley.
 I do know that the local tough guy and bully, Trevor Fletcher, lived at the corner by the Barley Mow.
 On a sad note both my parents are buried in the Hadley cemetary in Leegomery and old names from school are beginning to crop up.
 I think Wesley Dodd was there last time I visited along with Philip Phazey? and a chap called Archie (Arthur) something or other.
 Sort of brings your age home to you with a bang.
 One long and interesting entry in your guest book certainly brings back memories – Peter Barclay and the chap named Vincent of a similar age, Vince almost certainly knew my older brother, I think Peter died relatively young.
 We lived in Jubillee Terrace in the 50's at a time when relative poverty was a great leveller.
 If you had a 'phone you were a toff, if you had a car you were rich.
 I could ramble on forever, as I said all this is compressed into a very short period of our lives but we seem to remember every detail..”

-The cottages below would have been located at the spot marked j in the modern picture of Trench Pool below and the Old Orchard would have been close to the spot marked k
+The cottages below would have been located at the spot marked 1 in the modern picture of Trench Pool below and the Old Orchard is visible in the 1960's map beneath

 Trip to Hadley ...